ellewolfgher/ellewolfgher/README.md

 - 🔭 I’m currently working on personal projects and developing my skills below:

-- 🌱 I’m currently learning **cloud native, docker, kubernetes and virtual machine**
+- 🌱 I’m currently learning **Python, AWS and React**

-- 💬 You can ask me about **HTML, CSS, JavaScript, JQuery, NodeJS and Angular**
+- 💬 You can ask me about **HTML, CSS, JavaScript, JQuery, NodeJS, Angular, Google Cloud Native, Docker, Kubernetes and VMs**

 - 📄 I'm fluent in English and Portuguese - BR